stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/07-creating-the-guestbooks-scene.markdown

 ## Creating the Guestbooks Scene's View Controller Class

 Each view controller must have a class that controls its behavior.
-In this section, you'll create this class for the guestboooks scene's view controller.
+In this section, you'll create this class for the guestbooks scene's view controller.
 In the storyboard, you'll then set this class as the view controller's custom class.

 1. Right-click the *Liferay Guestbook* folder in Xcode's project navigator and